smartcommunitylab/dslab.competence-engine/README.md

 	@RequestParam(required = false) Boolean isTransversal,
 	@RequestParam int size

-The 'isTransversal' flag when set to TRUE will return only the non-language transversal skills in the datasettaking in to account the text input.
+The 'isTransversal' flag when set to TRUE will return only the non-language transversal skills in the dataset taking in to account the text input.

-The 'isTransversal' flag when set to FALSE will return specific skill along with language based transversal skillstaking in to account the text input.
+The 'isTransversal' flag when set to FALSE will return specific skills along with language based transversal skills taking in to account the text input.

 The 'isTransversal' flag when not specified will return all skills according to search text.